awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

    \(Optional\) If you did not upload your JSON manifest to the S3 bucket where you stored your \.zip files, choose **New manifest**\.
 You can author or paste the entire manifest in the JSON editor field\.
 For more information about how to create the JSON manifest, see [Step 2: Create the JSON package manifest](#packages-manifest)\.

-1. When you are finished with the manifest, choose **Create package**\.
+1. When you're finished with the manifest, choose **Create package**\.

 1. Wait for Distributor to create your package from your \.zip files and manifest\.
 Depending on the number and size of packages you are adding, this can take a few minutes\.
 Distributor automatically redirects you to the **Package details** page for the new package, but you can choose to open this page yourself after the software is uploaded\.
-The **Package details** page does not show all information about your package until Distributor finishes the package creation process\.
+The **Package details** page doesn't show all information about your package until Distributor finishes the package creation process\.
 To stop the upload and package creation process, choose **Cancel**\.

 #### Adding a package \(AWS CLI\)<a name="create-pkg-cli"></a>